On laminar groups, Tits alternatives, and convergence group actions on $S^2$: Introduction

 \section{Introduction}

 Thurston \cite{Thurston97} showed that if $M$ is an atoroidal 3-manifold admitting a taut foliation, then $\pi_1(M)$ acts faithfully on $S^1$ with a pair of dense invariant laminations.
 The result was generalized by Calegari-Dunfield \cite{CalDun03} and one can find a complete treatment in \cite{Calebook}.
 Motivated by these results, the second author studied groups acting faithfully on $S^1$ with prescribed types and numbers of invariant laminations, in the process giving a new characterization of Fuchsian groups \cite{BaikFuchsian}.
-In the same paper, he asked if one can characterize fibered 3-manifold groups in a similar way.
-More precisely, call a subgroup $G$ of $\Homeop(S^1)$ \emph{pseudo-fibered} if its action on $S^1$ admits two invariant, very full, loose laminations with distinct endpoints.
-See Section \ref{sec:Prelim} for the precise definitions.
-Then, in the language of this paper, and having made some necessary modifications, \cite{BaikFuchsian} proposed the following
+In the same paper, he asked if there exists a way of characterizing fibered 3-manifold groups in a similar way.